->

-> “Biliary colic is associated with right upper quadrant pain,” says Akram Alashari, MD, abdominal surgeon and critical care physician, Department of Surgery, College of Medicine, University of Florida.
+“Biliary colic is associated with right upper quadrant pain,” says Akram Alashari, MD, a trauma surgeon at Geisinger Medical Center in PA, and author of “THE POWER OF PEAK STATE.”

->

-> “It is due to transient obstruction of the cystic duct which drains the gallbladder.
+“It is due to transient obstruction of the cystic duct which drains the gallbladder.

 “In the setting of complete obstruction, inflammation can occur (the development of cholecystitis), which is associated with a more severe, sharp pain.”